Horsetail For Hair Growth: Benefits And What You Should Know

 You can pinch the stem about ten centimeters above the ground to harvest your horsetail.
 Be careful, however, not to remove the entire plant.
 It will grow back and give you more to harvest in the coming year.

 There are multiple benefits of using horsetail for hair growth.
-It is loaded with beneficial bioactive compounds, vitamins, and minerals that promote your hair’s health.
-Horsetail is one of the inexpensive botanicals available out there.
+It is loaded with beneficial bioactive compounds, vitamins, and minerals that promote your hair’s health, making it one of the top herbs for hair growth.
+Additionally, horsetail is one of the inexpensive botanicals available out there.
 It is easy to use and harvest and has a rich antioxidant profile that protects your hair and scalp from oxidative damage.
 You can use horsetail as a shampoo or hair rinse or consume its tea to reap these benefits effectively.
 While more research is needed to fully understand its properties, it is safe to use in moderate amounts.
 If you experience any adverse effects, stop using it immediately.

 Frequently Asked Questions